EricMFink/ProfessionalResponsibility/_cases/WentForIt.md

-boundaries, and as part of their power to protect the public health, safety, and other valid interests they have broad power to establish standards for licensing practitioners and regulating the practice of professions.”
-Our precedents also leave no room for doubt that "the protection of potential clients’ privacy is a substantial state interest.”
-In other contexts, we have consistently recognized that "the State’s interest in protecting the well-being, tranquility, and privacy of the home is certainly of the highest order in a free and civilized society.”
-Indeed, we have noted that "a special benefit of the privacy all citizens enjoy within their own walls, which the State may legislate to protect, is an ability to avoid intrusions.”
+boundaries, and as part of their power to protect the public health, safety, and other valid interests they have broad power to establish standards for licensing practitioners and regulating the practice of professions."
+Our precedents also leave no room for doubt that "the protection of potential clients’ privacy is a substantial state interest."
+In other contexts, we have consistently recognized that "the State’s interest in protecting the well-being, tranquility, and privacy of the home is certainly of the highest order in a free and civilized society."
+Indeed, we have noted that "a special benefit of the privacy all citizens enjoy within their own walls, which the State may legislate to protect, is an ability to avoid intrusions."

-Under _Central Hudson_’s second prong, the State must demonstrate that the challenged regulation "advances the Government’s interest in a direct and material way.”
-That burden, we have explained, "is not satisfied by mere speculation or conjecture; rather, a governmental body seeking to sustain a restriction on commercial speech must demonstrate that the harms it recites are real and that its restriction will in fact alleviate them to a material degree.”
+Under _Central Hudson_’s second prong, the State must demonstrate that the challenged regulation "advances the Government’s interest in a direct and material way."
+That burden, we have explained, "is not satisfied by mere speculation or conjecture; rather, a governmental body seeking to sustain a restriction on commercial speech must demonstrate that the harms it recites are real and that its restriction will in fact alleviate them to a material degree."

 The Bar submitted a 106-page summary of its 2-year study of lawyer advertising and solicitation to the District Court.
 That summary